justoneye/justoneye/README.md

 <br />

-I'm a Multimedia Engineer and I have experience in Front End Development, Interface Design (UI) and User Experience (UX) working for multinationals from different sectors.
+I'm a `Multimedia Engineer` and I have experience in `Front End Development`, `Interface Design (UI)` and `User Experience (UX)` working for multinationals from different sectors.
 I've been part of specialized teams in design and tech development to create, enhance and improve digital products and services.

 I also have skills in:
 <ul>
-  <li> 🔎 &nbsp; Research</li>
   <li> 📋 &nbsp; Project management</li>
   <li> 🗂️ &nbsp; Software engineering</li>
   <li> 📈 &nbsp; Information and data analysis</li>
+  <li> 🔎 &nbsp; Research</li>
   <li> 📸 &nbsp; Photography</li>
   <li> ✏️ &nbsp; 2D: Illustration and Animation</li>
   <li> 👾 &nbsp; 3D: Modeling, Texturing, Animation and Rendering</li>